andela/kainebi/README.md

-# Project Name: Kainebi
+Kainebi
+===

 Kainebi means  *together-ness*  from the Igbo language spoken in mostly Eastern Nigeria.

 ## Purpose:

-Kainebi seeks to align branding across Andela with a living styleguide.
+Kainebi seeks to align branding across Andela with a living and functional function design guide and front end library.

 ## Objectives:
 - Create an easily extensible and maintainable style library